YiLu0259/Yi-Lu-academic/content/research/index.md

 ![](female_cycle.jpeg " ")

-My line of research focus on lifespan development in:
+My lines of research focus on lifespan development in:

 ### (1) Temporal Self
 My current research focus on the age differences in **temporal self-continuity**, i.e., the psychological connectedness between our current self and a distant past/ future self.
 Our latest project examined the robustness of such age-related structural differences in self-continuity by involving multiple datasets collected across age groups, time, and countries.